OutrageousAd608/LOLAutomater/README.md

 This program allows you to get a snack while waiting for a league of legends game.

 This code is very simple and is written in python.
 This code will automatically accept a queue for you when you are queueing for a league of legends game.
+Please be aware, this program is configured for a 3024x1964 display (feel free to change it yourself, you can jsut trial and error it by changing x, y and factor).

 **How to use**
 <ul>